Modeling Binary Lenses and Sources with the BAGLE Python Package: Point Sources and Binary Lens (PSBL)

 In the microlensing models added to BAGLE, we parameterize our models such that we know where the source is in the source plane ($w$), where the binary lenses are in the lens plane ($z_1$ and $z_2$), the masses of the two lenses, and the distance to all objects.
 Therefore, we are solving for the observed position of the source in the lens plane ($z$).

 In order to avoid working with an equation with a mix of complex numbers and their conjugates, it is standard to plug Eqn.~\ref{eqn:binary_zbar} into Eqn.~\ref{eqn:lenseqn} and simplify \citep[see][]{Witt1990, WittShude1995}.
 This yields a fifth-order polynomial known as the ``lens polynomial."
-This typically yields the same solutions as the ``lens equations."